TheMathewNorman/dotenv-tool/README.md

-# dotenv-tool

 `dotenv-tool` is a command-line utility for managing and configuring `.env` files.
-It provides a convenient way to view, add, and update environment variables in `.env` files, with support for specifying file paths and handling values interactively.
+It provides a convenient way to view, add, and update environment variables in `.env` files, with support for specifying file paths and handling values interactively

 ## Features